Meeco/docs/guides/api-guides/vault/connections-and-sharing.md

 _Below the guide using the CLI we have a more in depth explanation of how sharing works_

-After successfully creating an item in your user's Vault from the [Quickstart section](../getting-started/quickstart.md), it's now time to create another user called Bob.
+After successfully creating an item in your user's Vault from the [Onboarding to SVX](/guides/onboarding-to-svx.md), it's now time to create another user called Bob.

 ```bash
 meeco users:create -p supersecretpassword > .bob.yaml
 ```

-We used the same password as in the [Quickstart](../getting-started/quickstart.md) example, in case you were wondering.
+We used the same password as in the [Onboarding to SVX](/guides/onboarding-to-svx.md) example, in case you were wondering.

 Using the CLI again, we're going to make a connection configuration file between _Alice_ and _Bob_